Chrisos10/linear_regression_model/README.md

 With the energy prediction model,from households to institutional buildings and other multi-purpose buildings, informed decisions can be made on how to take action on the energy being consumed sustainably.

-While it is advisable to read this whole readme, feel free to jump in at first (If already familiar with these concepts) on this Swagger UI and test it: https://energy-prediction-t29f.onrender.com
+While it is advisable to read this whole readme, feel free to jump in at first (If already familiar with these concepts) on this Swagger UI and test it:

+https://energy-prediction-t29f.onrender.com

+It will directly redirect you to the UI, click on Post and then thr try it out buttons.
+Fill in the values and predict.
 # Project Overview
 The project is divided into the following key tasks: